 It was good to see the UK place in the top 10, largely thanks to the incredibly low rate of unemployment: at just 4.2%, it’s in the top 30 lowest in the world.
 It’s also the 7th bets place in the world to do business in, as well as placing 14th in the world for being the best at actually starting a successful business.

-It was interesting to see Thailand place in the top 10 – the only Asian country to do so – especially considering the rent to salary ratio was fairly high.
+It was interesting to see offshore jobs in Thailand in the top 10 – the only Asian country to do so – especially considering the rent to salary ratio was fairly high.
 The average salary in Thailand was just £526.77 while rent prices were £368.15.
 However, the cost of living is incredibly low, and the country boasts a mere 1.2% unemployment rate.

 The results by continent are as below: